These are my best tips for creating the perfect holiday card as painlessly as possible!

 Tip #2: Choose your clothing thoughtfully.

 I’ve seen and read a million blog posts that give advice for choosing clothing for family photos, and as a professional photographer, I have to tell you that I always breathe a sigh of relief when my clients come looking coordinated.
 Choosing clothing doesn’t have to be hard or tricky.
 Try to stick to a 2-4 colors, and no more than 3 patterns.
 For our clothing, I started in Miss L’s closet and went from there.
 She had this cute little skirt and denim shirt, and I really just coordinated Mr. Hoff’s and my looks around hers.
 I stuck to a basically blue and white color scheme, with pops of pink and gold.
-I also added in my very neutral army vest, as it is very “me.”
-I love it and wear it all the time.
-I knew these clothing choices would look good with the rustic fall backdrop as well.
+Then I added in my very neutral army vest, as it is very “me.”
+I love it and wear it all the time and I knew these clothing choices would look good with the rustic fall backdrop as well.

 Tip #3: Don’t wait until the last minute!